Recording, Streaming, and Recruiting for Softball or Baseball

 How to keep your GoPro from overheating while recoding softball games or baseball games

 In six years of softball, I’ve learned a lot and I’m sure there is much more to learn in the next six before we are done.
-We have three daughters who play year-round with one heading to college to play and the youngest in 6th grade.
+We have three daughters who play year-round with one in college playing and the youngest in 8th grade.
 Hopefully, what I have learned can help you if you are getting started or a seasoned veteran.

 First, I am not affiliated with GoPro, Logitech, GameChanger, or Apple so my opinion and views are my own and not subject to their approval.
 I must say that I have a love/hate relationship with GoPro.
 We play year-round in the Phoenix area so the temperature is always an issue.
 I recall 118 degrees is the hottest game they have played in… sometimes I wished they would have picked an indoor sport.

 In a quest to keep our GoPro and Smartphones from overheating while recording games, I’ve tried just about everything.
 This included shade devices, wet towels, and ice bags, and was about to give up when I thought about an active cooling solution.
 So I started with a lot of research and developed a camera cooling system that no one else is currently offering.
 When I say camera cooling, I don’t mean refrigeration cooling.
 I looked at thermoelectric cooler Peltier devices, but they draw large amounts of power and are only about 2 percent efficient.
 That would be fine if every ballpark had an electrical plug behind every backstop, it worked, and you could beat out every other parent there for access.
 According to GoPro and Logitech, these cameras need airflow movement to “wick” the heat away.
 A static environment with only a shade covering isn’t going to be sufficient.